 Introduction: Currently in Bucksport there are two locations for recreation: Bucksport Landing and Port Harrelson Landing.
 There are several small convenience stores located throughout the community including one named Glenda’s located towards the center of the community and a car wash.
 Also, many churches located throughout the Bucksport community including Bethel Seventh Day Adventist Church, Jerusalem Baptist Church, Mt.
 Moriah Baptist Church, Salem AME Church, Victory Church, and Victoria Chapel Holiness Church.
-Major utilities located within Bucksport are the GSWSA Bull Creek Water Treatment Plant and the Horry Telephone Cooperative Inc. (Flood Resilience Master Plan).
+Major utilities located within Bucksport are the Grand Strand Water and Sewer Authority (GSWSA) Bull Creek Water Treatment Plant and the Horry Telephone Cooperative Inc. (Flood Resilience Master Plan).
 Each of these make up the anthropogenic assets of the community.
 The term ’anthropogenic asset’ refers to built infrastructure, health facilities, knowledge, technology, and financial assets.
 Other anthropogenic assets include the Bucksport Marina and a nursing home, Horry County Council on Aging (Bucksport, SC).
 Although the Bucksport community has many anthropogenic assets, the community still lacks schools, hospitals, and doctor’s offices, which takes away from the overall quality of life.